 Dates Crucial for Your Move

 The dates you should look for are the load, delivery, and pack date.
 The load date is the one when the movers arrive to load everything into the moving truck, and the delivery date is the date when your items arrive at the new address.
-The pack date is only for the ones interested in packing services, and it’s the date when the pro packers arrive to get the job done.
+The pack date is only for those interested in packing services, and it’s the date when the professional packers arrive to get the job done.

 In the “language” of movers, this is another term for moving insurance.
-You can have basic or additional (or full) insurance coverage.
+You can have basic or added (or full) insurance coverage.

 Check Terms and Conditions

-Whenever you receive a moving estimate, you should read through its terms and conditions carefully.
+Whenever you receive a moving estimate, you should carefully read its terms and conditions.
 On the last page, you can usually find an explanation of the terms and conditions.
 Good luck with the relocation!